 The Marjan property is a lode deposit which will be mined using open pits and underground adits.
-The Company has one national special mining license #HA-L-14/526, since replaced under the new 2012 Armenian Mining Code with License #29/398 (available on the Company's website), which includes the Armenian government approved reserve numbers and covers surface rights for mining, exploration and related purposes for gold and nonferrous metals (please refer to the "Cautionary Note to U.S. Investors" on page 3 of this report).
+The Company has one national special mining license #HA-L-14/526, since replaced under the new 2012 Armenian Mining Code with License #29/398 (available on the Company's website), which includes the Armenian government approved reserve numbers and covers surface rights for mining, exploration and related purposes for gold and non-ferrous metals (please refer to the "Cautionary Note to U.S. Investors" on page 3 of this report).
 The license area is defined by the following coordinates:

-1. X = 4365000 3.
+1. 5000 3.
 X = 4363770 5.
 X = 4360000

-Y = 8570000 Y = 8574530 Y = 8572700
+0000 Y = 8574530 Y = 8572700

-2. X = 4366800 4.
+2. 5800 4.
 X = 4360400

+2000 Y = 8575250

-Y = 8572000 Y = 8575250
+2000 Y = 8575250

 In 2012, the Company re-established possession and license rights over the Marjan property after Caldera's illegal possession.
-The Company also began a review and update of the previously approved mining plan (available on the Company's website) for the property and selected a mine contractor to implement the mining.
+In 2014, the Company received the Final Arbitration Award terminating all of Caldera's asserted rights and interests in Marjan, as well as awarding damages to the Company.
+The Company also began a review and update of the previously approved mining plan (available on the Company's website) for the property, selected a mine contractor to implement the mining, and outlined four open pits to begin mining.
 The Company also updated prior exploration results to select new drilling targets.
-As of December 31, 2013, the Company has not generated any revenue from sales of any concentrate or other mineralized material at the property.
-As of December 31, 2013, the Company has spent approximately \$3,516,500 on mining and exploration activities at this property, excluding acquisition and capital costs.
+As of December 31, 2014, the Company has not generated any revenue from sales of any concentrate or other mineralized material at the property.
+As of December 31, 2014, the Company has spent approximately \$3,516,500 on mining and exploration activities at this property, excluding acquisition and capital costs.

 This property was previously explored during the Soviet era.
 SHA, LLC applied for an original license from the Armenian Government.
 GGM acquired 100% of SHA, LLC, the Armenian company which held the license to the property in December 2003.
 On April 28, 2008, the Company was issued a twenty-five year "special mining license" for the Marjan property effective April 22, 2008 and expiring April 22, 2033 which expands the prior license term and substantially increases the license area from approximately 1,400 acres to approximately 4,800 acres.
-The Company is required to pay annual governmental fees of approximately \$55,000.
+The Company is required to pay annual governmental fees of approximately \$21,000.
 The Company is also required to perform work at the property as submitted and approved in its mining plan which includes mining of 200,000 tonnes of mineralized rock annually starting in 2013 under Armenian Law in order to maintain the licenses in good standing (please refer to the "Cautionary Note to U.S. Investors" on page 3 of this report).
 On March 12, 2010, GGH transferred the rights, title and interest for the Marjan property to Marjan Mining Company, LLC, a limited liability company incorporated under the laws of the Republic of Armenia ("Marjan RA").
 Marjan RA is the licensee of the Marjan Property and is a wholly owned subsidiary of the Company.